SoniKast/SonicQuestPlatinum/README.md

 # SonicQuestPE
-A remastered version of Sonic Quest
+A remastered version of Sonic Quest, it's dead now, do whatever you want